dominictarr/render/README.md

 #Render#

-get complete control of how your objects are turned into text.
+get complete control* of how your objects are turned into text.

+* well, not exactly "complete", turns out this is a *hard* problem.

 #Default#